 - bodkin or yarn needle

-Note: Photo at right is shown actual size.
+Note: Photo at right is shown actual size on a desktop computer.

 1. Cast on 15 stitches (to make the bell longer, increase this by 5 stitches).

 3. Purl 5 stitches, and knit across remaining stitches.

 Repeat Rows 3 and 4 until you have at least 28 rows.
 (You can increase the number of rows if you’d like the bell to be rounder.)
 Cast off.

 Thread a bodkin or yarn needle with a length of yarn and sew up the short sides (with right sides together).
 Turn right side out.